Sri Lanka is a

 civilians.
 For example, the LTTE was accused of killing four Sinhalese

-villagers at Wahalkada village in March 2001, and killing a Tamil civilian and
+villagers at Wahalkada village in March 2001, and killing a Tamil civilian

-injuring 15 others in Trincomalee in June 2001.
+and injuring 15 others in Trincomalee in June 2001.

 The LTTE uses child soldiers.
 In October four children ranging in age from 15

-to 17 years surrendered to a local church near Trincomalee after escaping from
+to 17 years surrendered to a local church near Trincomalee after escaping

-the LTTE.
+from the LTTE.
 According to Sri Lanka Monitoring Mission, the international

 monitors received approximately 600 complaints about child abductions since

-early March, and credible sources say those children are recruited to be child
+early March, and credible sources say those children are recruited to be

-recruitment of children during the year.
+including recruitment of children during the year.

 The LTTE expropriates food, fuel, and other items meant for